tflatte/hello-world/README.md

 # hello-world
 this is the description
-Hello, this is my first time trying using githun
+Hello, this is my first time trying using github